T.I.: 2011: Re-arrest over transportation dispute

+2014: Standoff with Los Angeles police officers

+On April 30, 2014, T.I. and Compton rapper The Game were involved in a verbally confrontational standoff with officers of the Los Angeles Police Department.
+According to Billboard, it was believed to have been disconcerted as a response to officers misconducting a group of bystanders afar from a nightclub the two artists were attending.
+In a video leaked by TMZ, T.I. and Game were forced out of the club which they nicknamed the "Supercut Club", or "Supperclub", by LAPD officials, due to an investigation of a drug and gambling ring.
+The club's security guards were present at the scene and refused the rappers' re-entries into the property to avoid more legal troubles.

+T.I. and Game were forced to stand back, with T.I. yelling "Y'all got a lot of people beat up.
+We got good lawyers."
+One of the bystanders was forced to lay down with his hands over his head without warning and security kicked him repeatedly to try to get him back up in opposition.
+Another guard yelled, "He goes to jail tonight!".
+T.I. and Game were rumored to have been arrested for simple assault on a police officer and disturbing the peace.
+They were later released with charges dropped.
+This was later denied by LAPD team members.

 2015: Tax issues

 In August 2015, the IRS filed liens totaling more than $4.5 million on T.I.'s property for unpaid taxes from 2012 and 2013.

 2018: Public disorder arrest

-On May 16, 2018, Harris was arrested outside of the gated community where he lives for misdemeanor charges of simple assault, disorderly conduct and public drunkenness in Henry County, Georgia after a guard allegedly refused to let Harris into the complex without a key.
+On May 16, 2018, Harris was arrested outside of the gated community where he lives, for misdemeanor charges of simple assault, disorderly conduct and public drunkenness in Henry County, Georgia, after a guard allegedly refused to let Harris into the complex without a key.
 Harris posted bond and was released later that day.

 2020: Crypto fraud charges

 In September 2020, Harris was charged by the SEC for his involvement in two fraudulent initial coin offerings.